vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I'd like to revisit my digital will and restructure it in a way that is more robust.

-### Setting up additional subwikis in Q4 2023
+### Setting up additional subwikis starting November 2023 or later

-External commitments: Update in November 2023 2023 promised to person who requested subwiki setup.
+External commitments: Update in November 2023 promised to person who requested subwiki setup.

 Once I have streamlined by subwiki setup process and moved to a new